 Flu occurs every year and most people usually recover within a week, but for some, the disease can be dangerous and increase the risk of developing more serious illnesses.
 In the worst cases, flu can result in a stay in hospital or even death.

 Flu can affect anyone, but some people are more susceptible to the effects of flu.
-The flu jab is free for everyone who is at increased risk including:
+Keep your guard up against flu with the flu vaccine.
+It’s free for everyone who is at increased risk including:

 This year, the following groups of children are being offered the flu vaccination: